MilwaukeeBitcoinMeetup/Milwaukee-Bitcoin-Meetup/README.md

 Meetup over drinks as we discuss the current landscape and future trajectory of digital payments, online communities, and personal liberties.
 All curious, innovative thinkers are welcome.

+Beware of scammers and forks - There is no second best Milwaukee Bitcoin Meetup

-**Topic details for upcoming and past events can be found in Issues**
+# **Topic details for upcoming and past events can be found in Issues**

 Related Links: